 Things to Do in Clifton: Taste Texas Wine

-Clifton is home to a flagship tasting room of Meridian, Texas’ Red Caboose Winery & Distillery.
-Their award-winning wines are made with sustainably grown, grapes that are processed using traditional methods to create small batch wines and liquors.
-The Red Caboose tasting room in Clifton offers sweet and dry wine tastings, along with small bites and regularly occurring live entertainment.
+Clifton is home to the flagship tasting room of Meridian, Texas’ Red Caboose Winery & Distillery.
+Their award-winning wines are made with sustainably grown grapes that are processed using traditional methods to create small-batch wines and liquors.

 The estate itself also hosts tastings and events like their Fork & Cork events, complete with patio seating and live music, and their Grape Stomping Festival.
 Check their online schedule for the most accurate information.